uw-advanced-robotics/taproot/ext/README.md

 ## Integrating Third Party Libraries

-This directory contains all third party libraries that taproot depends on.
+This directory contains all third party libraries that taproot depends on (excluding modm and its dependencies).
 If you would like to add a new third-party library, you should add it as a submodule in this directory.
-In particular, set up the library as follows:
+In particular, to integrate a library follow the following steps:

 1. Add a new directory in the `ext/` directory.
 If the third party library is called `<cool-lib>`, call the directory `<cool-lib>-project`.
-1. Add the third party as a submodule in `<cool-lib>-project`.
+1. Add the third party library as a submodule in `<cool-lib>-project` (`git submodule add <sha>`).
 1. Create a `module.lb` file in `<cool-lib>-project`.
 This will be used to copy files from the library upon code generation.
-1. The file should look like the following.
+1. The `module.lb` file should look like the following.
 Replace `<cool-lib>` with the third party library and `<cool-file>` with the third party library file(s) to copy when generating software:

    ```
     # Copyright (c) 2020-2021 Advanced Robotics at the University of Washington <robomstr@uw.edu>